remington-steele/proxmox-jellyfin-gpu-passthrough/README.md

 Set device to use All functions and PCI Express.
 DO NOT set as primary GPU!

-## Install nvidia drivers and nvidia-smi on the host
+## Install nvidia drivers and nvidia-smi on the host VM
 ```
 sudo apt update
 ubuntu-drivers devices